TreyMcGarity/Shop_Site_BE/README.md

 # ShoppingSite (Decorem)
-Concept for our retro decor and apparel shopping site.
+Concept for our retro decor and apparel ecommerce site.

 ## Dependencies
 ### Front-end: